Skip to main content

 The word “ocarina”, meaning “little goose” in the Bolognese dialect, refers to the shape of these early instruments.

-Today the name is used internationally to describe all types of vessel flutes, regardless of their exact shape or material.
+Today the term is used internationally to describe all types of vessel flutes, regardless of their exact shape or material.

 The ocarina typically consists of a closed resonating chamber, usually oval or spherical in shape.
 The body is most often made of fired clay, which allows precise control of the internal volume and provides structural stability.